 Sinningia glazioviana × iarae is a hybrid with Sinningia glazioviana as a seed parent.
 Somewhere there is a recessive gene for bronze foliage as that is what the leaves are in full sun.
 It is quite striking when in bloom.
 I have had 2 flushes of flowers this year on small plants.
 My plants are in 1 gallon containers and stand about 10" tall.
 Photo by John Ingram.

-This is a nice primary hybrid of Sinningia leucotricha × macropoda.
-It also is a stable F2, coming true from seed.
+Sinningia leucotricha × macropoda is a stable F2, coming true from seed.
 Photos by John Ingram.

 Sinningia 'Tante' should be used more often.
 It has a possible hardiness of zone 7 and grows just as well as Sinningia tubiflora in the open garden, even if it is less aggressive.
 It is supposed to be a hybrid of Sinningia tubiflora × Sinningia sellovii both of which are from Argentina and are hardy.
 It has a nice subtle color that works with almost every garden scheme.
 Photos taken by Lee Poulsen and John Ingram.